signalkuppe/pequeno/README.md

 };
 ```

 Now you have a `news` collection available in your templates.
+Every data promise function receives the peqeueno instance.
+So, for example, you can get the config object.

 ## Pagination